mminer/mminer.github.com/_posts/2017-10-26-full-indie-summit-2017.md

 As the founder of [Kitfox Games](http://www.kitfoxgames.com) which makes heavy use of procedural generation in their titles, Tanya had an interesting perspective on choosing and working with complex algorithms.
 She likened them to team members and argued that they should be chosen with the same care that you might a coworker.
 They can have the limited importance of an intern or they can take on much greater responsibility.
 Just as a crummy hire can drag down the whole team, so can employing an algorithm that hinders more than helps.

 Tanya also briefly discussed the problem of "sameness" that often plagues procedurally generated content.
-It's very much dependant on your game --- some experiences will benefit from procedural generation, but for others you might be better off crafting everything by hand.
+It's very much dependent on your game --- some experiences will benefit from procedural generation, but for others you might be better off crafting everything by hand.

 ## Jerry Belich: Alternative Controllers